 In June 2017, the HCB released its opinion on the use of GE mosquitoes as a vector-control solution to prevent the transmission of human diseases.
-Two reports are available online: the opinion of the scientific committee and the opinion of the ethics committee.
 The criteria listed in Directive 2001/18/EC, applicable to environmental risk assessment for release of GE mosquitoes in the EU, are sufficient for assessment of the risks associated with use of GE mosquitoes for vector control.
 As provided for in the case-by-case approach of the directive, the specific information required for assessment of GE mosquitoes for gene drives must be determined and outlined and legal framework would need to be clarified.